 The key fob can be removed from the back up location once the vehicle is started, if you wish.

 And in 2019, the back up slot for the Escape is back at the front of the center console, beneath a mat that must be removed (right).
-The new Bronco, introduced in 2021, shares this location.
+The new Bronco Sport, introduced in 2021, as well as Transit models beginning in 2024 share this location.
 A fob-shaped depression will be seen once the mat is removed.
 Place the fob on the spot with the buttons up.
 Once it is placed, use the Start /Stop ignition button to start the vehicle while stepping on the brake as normal.

 The EcoSport, introduced in 2018, also uses a location in the front of the center console.
 Drop the fob into the slot with the key ring up and the buttons facing the back.
 After inserting the key fob, use the Start / Stop ignition button and brake pedal to start your vehicle as usual.
 And again, the key fob can be removed from the backup slot once the vehicle is started, if you wish.